Jetpack-Crow/freesewing-v4/designs/devon/README.md

 # @freesewing/devon

-A FreeSewing pattern that needs a description
+A FreeSewing pattern for a denim jacket, based on the Bent block